lowlighter/metrics/README.md

 Generates your own GitHub metrics as an SVG image to put them on your profile page or elsewhere !

-Below is what it looks like :
+See what it looks like below :

 ![GitHub metrics](https://github.com/lowlighter/lowlighter/blob/master/github-metrics.svg)

+##### 🦑 Interested to get your own ?
+Try it now at [metrics.lecoq.io](https://metrics.lecoq.io/) with your GitHub username !

 ## 📜 How to use ?